commercetools/commercetools-sync-java/docs/BENCHMARKS.md

 1. Benchmarks are run by JUnit as a separate source set just like main, test and integration-test.
 The benchmarks can be found [here](/src/benchmark/java/com/commercetools/sync/benchmark).

-2. Every benchmark writes it results as JSON to [benchmarks.json](https://commercetools.github.io/commercetools-sync-java/benchmarks/benchmarks.json) which is saved in the gh-pages branch of the repo.
+2. Every benchmark writes it's results as JSON to [benchmarks.json](https://commercetools.github.io/commercetools-sync-java/benchmarks/benchmarks.json) which is saved in the gh-pages branch of the repo.